new zealand hotels

 7. QT Museum Wellington

 In the heart of New Zealand's capital, this 183-room design hotel has a confident, quirky style powered by the in-your-face contemporary paintings, sculptures and costumes collected by former owner Chris Parkin.
-The art may not be for everyone but it’ll definitely get you talking and the waterfront location – close to the free-entry national museum Te Papa and an excellent Sunday food market – is good enough reason to check in.
-Amenities include restaurants serving French and Asian cuisine plus a fitness centre with a 55ft lap pool.
+The art may not be for everyone but it’ll definitely get you talking, and the waterfront location – close to the free-entry national museum Te Papa and an excellent Sunday food market – is good enough reason to check in.
+Amenities include three eye-popping restaurants serving everything from breakfast to Asian cuisine, plus a fitness centre with a 55ft lap pool.

 8. Mahana Villa, Nelson